dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 According to Wikipedia, IaC is ...
 >... the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.

-What this really mean is that you have a bunch of text files in which you define the desired state of you infrastructure: number of VMs, their properties, virtual networks, ip addresses etc. etc. Then these files are processed by IaC tool or framework (Terraform, SaltStack, Ansible are just a few examples) which translates that declared state into actual API calls and configuration files and apply it to the infrastructure in order to bring it to the desired state.
+What this really mean is that you have a bunch of text files in which you define the desired state of you infrastructure: number of VMs, their properties, virtual networks, IP addresses etc. etc. Then these files are processed by IaC tool or framework (Terraform, SaltStack, Ansible are just a few examples) which translates that declared state into actual API calls and configuration files and apply it to the infrastructure in order to bring it to the desired state.
 This gives you a level of abstraction since you focus only on the resulting state and not on how to achieve it.
 Here I should mention one of the key features of IaC approach which is [idempotence](https://en.wikipedia.org/wiki/Idempotence).
 This feature allows you to run an IaC tool repeatedly and if something is already in a desired state it won't touch it.
-For example, if you declare that a certain VLAN should be configured on a switch and it is already there, when you run an IaC tool against that switch it won't try to configure anything.
+For example, if you declare that a certain VLAN should be configured on a switch and it is already there when you run an IaC tool against that switch it won't try to configure anything.

 Treating your infrastructure as text files enables you to apply the same tools and practices to infrastructure as one would apply to any other software project.
 CI/CD and version control are main examples here.